richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 draft: true
 ---

 An esteemed colleague of mine were recently talking about the concept of the 10x programmer.
 They exist in the software development industry as a whisper of mythological personas.
 To those of you who have never heard of this cliche, 10x programmers are the demi-heroes of our industry: they get massive accomplishments done with seemingly supernatural endurance and passion.
 Perhaps you think you are one ( or someone you know )?
 I challenge you with the question "How would you know?".
-This term is popular enough that I think it deserves attention, and I think we can improve from something vague into something concrete.
+This term is popular enough that it deserves attention, and I think we can improve from something vague into something concrete.

 I will argue that understanding the term 10x programmer has many uses: